jarends/werkzeug/README.md

 Is the german word for "tool".<br/>
 And is the compiler and packer for my projects.<br/>
 It does a little bit of the stuff, webpack and co. does for you.<br/>
-It is simple in skills but easy to use and fast.
+It is limited in its skills but easy to use and fast.<br/>

 Werkzeug
 - compiles [typescript](https://www.typescriptlang.org/), [coffee](http://coffeescript.org/), [sass/scss](http://sass-lang.com/), [less](http://lesscss.org/) and [stylus](http://stylus-lang.com/)